rexlabsio/array-object-php/README.md

 When a value fetched via `get('some.key')` is an array, it is boxed into an instance of `ArrayObject` .
 The `getRaw()` method, however, does not perform any 'boxing' on the returned value.

-The `get()` method allows you to fetch the value of a property, and receive a default if the value does not exist.
-It also supports depth which is indicated with a `.`:

 ```php
 $obj->get('books');            // ArrayObject
 $obj->getRaw('books');         // (array)